 - Knowledge Management for Environment and Natural Resources

 - Gender Equality and Women's Empowerment

 - Global Health

 - Working in Crises and Conflict

-USAID has supported sustainable natural resource management, especially forest conservation, for decades.
-Some 300 million people around the world live in forests, and 1.2 billion people depend on forests for their livelihoods, according to the U.N.
+At the same time, an estimated 1.5 billion people around the world depend on forests for resources and livelihoods, according to the U.N.
 Food and Agriculture Organization.

 All this makes forest and landscape management essential to addressing global poverty and climate change.